 The arrow can be placed freely along every edge to accommodate optimal positioning of the popover.

-This chapter shows several guided tour styles in the design system:
+This chapter shows several guided tour styles in the User Experience Toolkit:

 The following table gives reference to the different font sizes and weights: